Japanese urban legends: Cursed Kleenex commercial

 In the 1980s, Kleenex released three Japanese commercials for their tissues, featuring a woman played by actress Keiko Matsuzaka dressed in a white dress and a child dressed as a Japanese ogre, sitting on straw.
 Each advertisement had the song "It's a Fine Day" by Edward Barton and Jane playing in the background.

-Allegedly, viewers began to file complaints with television stations and with Kleenex's corporate headquarters because they found the commercial unnerving, and some supposedly claimed that the song sounded like a German curse, despite the lyrics being in English.
-False rumors about the cast and crew were reported and circulated, including that all those involved in filming the commercial met untimely deaths in accidents, that Matsuzaka was institutionalized after a mental breakdown, or that Matsuzaka became pregnant with a demon child.
-The demon child was supposed to be the character Ten from the anime Urusei Yatsura.
+It was reported that viewers filed complaints with television stations and with Kleenex's corporate headquarters because they found the commercial unnerving, with some claiming that the song sounded like a German curse, despite the lyrics being in English, and others saying that they thought the singer's voice changed when the advert was shown at night.

+False rumours about the cast and crew were reported and circulated, including that all those involved in filming the commercial met untimely deaths in accidents, that Matsuzaka was institutionalized after a mental breakdown, or that Matsuzaka became pregnant with a demon child.